nasserkhawja/UbuntuOSHardening/README.md

 # UbuntuServerHardening

 The basics of what it does.
+This should happen after OS installation and prior to any other package installation.
 Keep in mind this disables root via ssh.

 Update the System